-Ideally, the agent will maintain a wall between these different functions–i.e., clients of the agency are never offered the editing or publication, and those who are edited or published by the agent are never offered representation.
+Ideally, the agent will maintain a wall between these different functions–i.e., clients of the agency are never offered the editing or publication, and those who are edited or published are never offered representation.
 But not always.
 So while an agent who offers adjunct services or has an associated business of some sort may not be disreputable, you do need to weigh his or her success against the possibility that your best interests may not be served.

 See the Agents Who Are Also Publishers section, below, for a more detailed discussion of this important issue.

 An agent’s correspondence and/or website should be free of grammatical errors and typos.